 8. Find the best travel deals

-It may seem like one of the most obvious travel tips but if you want to save money on your next vacation, it’s important to find the best travel deals.
-There are many ways to find deals on hotels, flights, and more that are happening every single day.
-You just need to go out and find them.
+It may seem like one of the most obvious travel tips, but if you want to save money on your next vacation, it’s important to find the best travel deals.
+There are many ways to find deals on hotels, flights, and more happening daily.
+You need to go out and find them.

-One way is to sign up for email newsletters from travel websites like Skyscanner or Momondo.
+One way is to sign up for email newsletters from travel websites like Travelocity, Skyscanner, or Momondo.
 This way, you’ll be the first to know about any special deals or sales for your next round-trip ticket.

 Another great way to find deals is to follow your favorite travel companies on social media.
-Oftentimes, they’ll post special deals and discounts that you can take advantage of.
+They’ll often post special deals and discounts you can take advantage of.
 So, be sure to keep an eye out for these deals before you book your trip.